It’s Not Easy Sometimes

 The news ended my walk and I found an old bench to sit on.
 Maybe I am old school, but a personal email, or better yet, a personal phone call, would have made that news a teeny tiny bit easier to take.
 Needless to say, the tears of frustration fell like rain on that wooded pathway.

 How should I have felt about that news?
 I knew my age is now a great factor out there in the hiring world.
-I found out shortly after they hired a girl in her twenties for the position even though I had previous banking skills.
+I found out shortly after that email that they hired a girl in her twenties for the position even though I had previous banking skills.
 I understood technology had changed a lot, but I knew I was still trainable.

 I felt trapped.
 Vulnerable.
 Inadequate.
 Quite sad.
 Let down.
 Scared.
 And…I was thrown back into having many forks in my road.